ap_resize.png (291.56 KB, Downloads: 4)

 Super Mario Run fits broadly in the auto-runner genre, like Ubisoft's Rayman games that have made it to Android before.
 Players can make Mario jump with a single tap, though there are surprisingly complex mechanics underneath the one-touch setup.
 The 2D stages with 3D graphics will be familiar to long-time fans of the series.
 Other game modes include a basic "kingdom builder" and non-synchronous multiplayer races in the Toad Rally.
 Reaction on the App Store has been less than stellar - the game currently has only three stars out of five - with many complaints that the six worlds available at launch are too short.
 It's available for pre-registration on the Play Store now.

-[Discussion] Super Mario Run is making its way to the Play Store on Thursday, March 23rd
+[Off-Topic] Super Mario Run is making its way to the Play Store on Thursday, March 23rd